Erasing Eden: Plot

-Having picked up her wedding dress from the store Eden goes to her apartment, still unsure about marriage.
+Having picked up her wedding dress from the store, Eden goes to her apartment, still unsure about marriage.
 In trying to convince herself that she loves him enough to marry him, she begins to masturbate while fantasizing about Christopher, which ultimately she finds upsetting.
 Christopher, still distraught from not being able to contact Eden, finally receives a reply from her.
 The wedding is to go ahead on the beach as planned.
-But when Eden arrives at the beach, she looks as Christopher and the guests from a distance and decides not to go through with wedding and again wanders off.
+But when Eden arrives at the beach, she looks at Christopher and the guests from a distance, then decides not to go through with wedding and again wanders off.

 Eden, still in her wedding dress, goes to a tattoo parlor.
 She is shown having the right side of her face tattooed with an image of a cross which reads "RIP Christopher".

 Production

 Erasing Eden was shot over the course of one year.
 Director Beth Dewey worked closely with screenplay writer Justo Diaz, where they constructed the story in a way which was stripped down so that the leading character was left to herself in order to tell her story, as opposed to simplifying the plot having it run at a faster pace.
 Certain aspects of the film were inspired by Dewey's real-life experiences of blackout drinking, where she admitted that when she was in college she would wake up in places and was unaware of how she go there; Dewey also revealed that during the making of the film, her marriage was beginning to unravel and that the story reflected that.
 Dewey described the character, stating that "Eden demonstrates that the modern woman no longer needs a hero or villain in her life.
 She can be both."

 The film was shot on a minimal budget using a Canon EOS 5D Mark III, while lighting was supplied by a simple household clip light.
 During the filming, people were mistaken and believed that the crew were photographing a wedding.
 Dewey mentioned that "it was liberating to roam around with nothing but a bounce board and a DSLR camera."

 The story was written so that the character of Eden has virtually no dialogue during the film and we become acutely aware of Eden’s behaviors and reactions.
 Post production was a much bigger challenge as it was obvious that the story was difficult to follow without dialogue, therefore, Eden's messages to herself were added so that we can get inside her head.